This post was originally published in 2019 and was updated in December 2024 to reflect the latest data.

 The outdoor recreation economy is a significant and growing contributor to the U.S. economy, as measured by the Outdoor Recreation Satellite Account (ORSA), produced by the Bureau of Economic Analysis of the U.S. Department of Commerce.
 (Read more about the data sources, methods, and definitions used in this post.)

-In 2022, the outdoor recreation economy generated $1.1 trillion dollars in economic output.
-The value added from this sector was $564 billion, representing 2.2% of the nation’s gross domestic product (GDP).
-This is more than three times the size of air transportation, two-and-a-half times the size of oil and gas development, and nearly three-and-a-half times the size of motor vehicle manufacturing and performing arts.
+In 2023, the outdoor recreation economy generated $1.2 trillion dollars in economic output.
+The value added from this sector was $640 billion, representing 2.3% of the nation’s gross domestic product (GDP).
+This is more than three-and-a-half times the size of air transportation, three-and-a-half times the size of motor vehicle manufacturing, two times the size of agriculture and forestry, and one-and-half times the size of oil and gas development and mining.

 In this post we highlight the value-added metric, which subtracts the cost of inputs like labor and raw materials from gross economic output, as it is the measure most comparable to the national GDP.